 The trickier question is, how much insurance do you need?
 And more importantly, how can you pay for the coverage you need to feel safe driving without going broke?

-A smarter and ultimately more cost-effective approach is to figure out exactly how much coverage you need — and what you can skip.
-And that’s what why we’re here.
-When you’re done reading this guide a few minutes from now, you’ll have the knowledge you need to start saving on your auto insurance without sacrificing your personal safety or security.
+That's why we're here.
+When you're done reading this guide a few minutes from now, you'll have the knowledge you need to start saving on your auto insurance without sacrificing your personal safety or security.